DiligentGraphics/DiligentSamples/Tutorials/Tutorial02_Cube/readme.md

 By convention, vertex shader inputs should be labeled as ATTRIBn, where n is the attribute number.
 The attributes must match the input layout defined in the pipeline state object.
-The shader also uses world-view-projection matrix defined in constant (uniform) buffer called `Constants` to transform vertex positions:
+The shader also uses a world-view-projection matrix defined in a constant (uniform) buffer called `Constants` to transform vertex positions:

 ```hlsl